 Individuals in Washington State who receive coverage on an Apple Health for Adults plan are automatically enrolled in Apple Health for Pregnant Women upon becoming pregnant.
-Based on the HCA expenditure forecast for fiscal year 2019, there were approximately 17,144 individuals enrolled in an Apple Health for Pregnant Women plan (personal communication, HCA, January 2020).
-After 60 days postpartum, individuals may qualify for "Family Planning Only" services for an additional 10 months or may qualify for Apple Health on an adult plan (personal communication, January 2020).
-Therefore, SB 6128 primarily provides extended access to health insurance coverage for individuals who are undocumented, DACA recipients, and individuals who are legally-present but have not met the five-year-bar as well as individuals with incomes between 133% and 193% of the federal poverty level.
+In November 2020, there were approximately 18,727 individuals enrolled in an Apple Health for Pregnant Women plan.12 After 60 days postpartum, individuals may qualify for "Family Planning Only" services for an additional 10 months or may qualify for Apple Health on an adult plan (personal communication, HCA, January 2020).
+However, national research has suggested that approximately 55% of individuals enrolled in Medicaid "at the time of delivery experienced at least one month without insurance during the ensuing six months postpartum" and over half of individuals on Medicaid experience coverage lapses during postpartum insurance transitions.^{20,21} A 2020 report by the Urban Institute found that 11.5% of individuals who are postpartum were uninsured in the U.S. and 47.4% reported being uninsured because they lost Medicaid or their medical plan stopped after pregnancy.19

+SB 5068 primarily provides extended access to health insurance coverage for individuals who are undocumented, DACA recipients, and individuals who are legally-present but have not met the five-year-bar as well as individuals with incomes between 133% and 193% of the federal poverty level.